RunCor399/WebApplications_1_Exam_Project/roadmap.md

   - Show credits count

 - Study Plan
-  - Add new courses to study plan
+  - Add new courses to study plan -> MANAGE USING A TEMPORARY STATE FOR COURSES IN STUDY PLAN.
+When "Save" is pressed, new state will overwrite the old one.

   - Implement checks for the new courses

 - EditMode